zoutepopcorn/ESP-1ch-Gateway-v3.0/README.md

 ##License

-The source files in this repository are made available under the Eclipse Public License v1.0, except for the base64 implementation, that has been copied from the Semtech Packet Forwader.
+The source files of the gateway sketch in this repository is made available under the Eclipse Public License v1.0.
+The libraries included in this repository are included for convenience only and all have their own license.